 Probably the easiest way is to use a website which tells you.
 I've listed examples of three below (click on a link to find out):

 Another way to find out which browser you are using is through the browser itself.
-Browsers vary in the their setup and layout, so it's impossible to give advice that works in every case.
-However, if you click on the browser's drop down menu, usually found in the top right-hand corner of the page, then click on "help" and then "about", it will tell you which browser and version you are using in most cases.
+Browsers vary in their setup and layout, so it's impossible to give advice that works in every case.
+However, if you click on the browser's drop-down menu, usually found in the top right-hand corner of the page, then click on "help" and then "about," it will tell you which browser and version you are using in most cases.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.